 Oestrogen & vaginal health

 Oestrogen specifically supports the health of the vaginal tissues (secretions, elasticity and thickness), so a decrease in this hormone can result in irritation and thinning of the vaginal lining.
-The thinning and drying of the vaginal tissues also create an environment susceptible to vaginal infections and give rise to problems associated with difficult sexual intercourse.
+The condition is often referred to as vulvovaginal atrophy (VVA).
+The thinning and drying of the vaginal tissues also creates an environment susceptible to vaginal infections and gives rise to problems associated with difficult sexual intercourse.

 - lack of foreplay